-- A. Pay and park facilities.
-The operator of a pay and park facility may assess and collect a penalty from any parker found to have either parked without paying the required parking fees upon parking the vehicle, or parked without placing the proof of payment in the vehicle so that it is clearly visible through the windshield. - B. Non-pay private parking facilities.
-The operator of a non-pay private parking facility may assess and collect a penalty from any parker found to have parked without authorization. - C. The penalty amount assessed to vehicles described in Subsections A. and B. above must not exceed the following amounts: - 1.
-Not more than the overtime parking penalty set by Multnomah County Circuit Court if paid within 30 days of the mailing date of the penalty payment letter. - 2.
-Not more than double the overtime parking penalty set by Multnomah County Circuit Court if paid after 30 days from the mailing date of the penalty payment letter.
+- B. Non-pay private parking facilities.
+The Operator of a non-pay private parking facility may assess and collect a Penalty from any Parker found to have parked without authorization. - C. The Penalty assessed to vehicles described in Subsections 7.25.090 A. and B. must not exceed the following amounts: - 1.
+Not more than the overtime parking penalty set by Multnomah County Circuit Court if paid within 30 days of the mailing date of the Penalty Payment Letter. - 2.
+Not more than double the overtime parking penalty set by Multnomah County Circuit Court if paid after 30 days from the mailing date of the Penalty Payment Letter.